rust-lang/rust/src/doc/style-guide/src/expressions.md

 )];
 ```

-Such behaviour should extend recursively, however, tools may choose to limit the
+Such behaviour should extend recursively.
-depth of nesting.

 Only where the multi-line sub-expression is a closure with an explicit block,
 this combining behaviour may be used where there are other arguments, as long as